PeterWangIntel/crosswalk-website/Crosswalk-on-Android.md

  * SysApps

 ## Packaging modes
 Crosswalk on Android provides a packaging tool and some Java wrapper code which can bundle web applications into Android APKs.
-Since Crosswalk is a web engine and written in C/C++ and Java code, its size is somewhat big(>16M).
+Since Crosswalk is a web engine and written in C/C++ and Java code and its size is somewhat big(>16M), here two alternatives are provided to decide whether to include Crosswalk runtime into web applications APKs.
 Currently two packaging modes are designed for users:

 | | Embedded mode | Shared mode |
 -------------|--------------------|------------------